-- 5.1 The assets of the Charity must be used only for promoting the Objects and to shall not be distributed to the Members except that: - 5.1.1 Members (who are not Trustees) may be employed by or enter into contracts with the Charity and receive reasonable payment for goods or services supplied; - 5.1.2 Members (including Trustees may be paid interest at a reasonable rate on money lent to the Charity; - 5.1.3 Members (including Trustees) may be paid a reasonable rent or hiring fee for property let or hired to the Charity. - 5.2 A Trustee must not receive any payment of money or other material benefit (whether directly or indirectly) from the Charity except: - 5.2.1 as mentioned in Clauses 5.1.2, 5.1.3 or 5.3; - 5.2.2 reimbursement of reasonable out-of-pocket expenses (including hotel and travel expenses actually incurred in running the Charity); - 5.2.3 an indemnity in respect of any liabilities properly incurred in running the Charity (including the costs of a successful defence to criminal proceedings); - 5.2.4 payment to any company in which a Trustee has no more than a 1 per cent shareholding; - 5.2.5 in exceptional cases approved by the Charity Commission, other payments or henefits - 5.3 Any Trustee (or any firm or company of which a Trustee has an interest) may enter into a contract with the Charity to supply goods or services in return for a payment or other material benefit but only if: - 5.3.1 the goods or services are actually required by the Charity;
+- 5.1 The assets of the Charity must be used only for promoting the Objects and shall not be distributed to the Members except that: - 5.1.1 Members (notwithstanding that they are Trustees) may be paid interest at a reasonable rate on money lent to the Charity; - 5.1.2 Members (notwithstanding that they are Trustees) may be paid a reasonable rent or hiring fee for property let or hired to the Charity. - 5.2 A Trustee must not receive any payment of money or other material benefit (whether directly or indirectly) from the Charity except: - 5.2.1 as mentioned in Clauses 5.1.1, 5.1.2 or 5.3; - 5.2.2 reimbursement of reasonable out-of-pocket expenses (including hotel and travel expenses actually incurred in running the Charity); - 5.2.3 an indemnity in respect of any liabilities properly incurred in running the Charity (including the costs of a successful defence to criminal proceedings); - 5.2.4 payment to any company in which a Trustee has no more than a 1 per cent shareholding; - 5.2.5 in exceptional cases approved by the Charity Commission, other payments or benefits. - 5.3 Any Trustee (or any firm or company of which a Trustee has an interest) may enter into a contract with the Charity to supply goods or services in return for a payment or other material benefit but only if: - 5.3.1 the goods or services are actually required by the Charity; - 5.3.2 the nature and level of the remuneration is no more than is reasonable in relation to the value of the goods or services and is set in accordance with the procedure in Clause 5.4;

-- 5.3.2 the nature and level of the remuneration is no more than is reasonable in relation to the value of the goods or services and is set in accordance with the procedure in Clause 5.4; - 5.3.3 no more than one half of the Trustees are subject to such a contract in any financial year. - 5.4 Whenever a Trustee has a personal interest in a matter to be discussed at a meeting of the Trustees or a committee, the Trustee concerned must: - 5.4.1 declare an interest at or before discussion begins on the matter; - 5.4.2 withdraw from the meeting for that item unless expressly invited to remain in order to provide information; - 5.4.3 not be counted in the quorum for that part of the meeting; - 5.4.4 withdraw during the vote and have no vote on the matter.
+- 5.3.3 no more than one half of the Trustees are subject to such a contract in any financial year. - 5.4 Whenever a Trustee has a personal interest in a matter to be discussed at a meeting of the Trustees or a committee, the Trustee concerned must: - 5.4.1 declare an interest at or before discussion begins on the matter; - 5.4.2 withdraw from the meeting for that item unless expressly invited to remain in order to provide information; - 5.4.3 not be counted in the quorum for that part of the meeting; - 5.4.4 withdraw during the vote and have no vote on the matter.